 There is no car park on site at The George in Rye.
 High Street parking is limited to an hour.
 We recommend the Cattle Market Car Park off Rope Walk which is £2.00 for 24 hours.
 This car park is not available overnight on Wednesday and during the day on Thursday.
 All vehicles are parked at the owners’ risk.
 Should a problem occur with a vehicle in the car park, the hotel cannot accept any liability.
 Nothing in these terms or conditions shall limit or restrict the guests’ legal rights as a consumer.
 Advice concerning such rights may be obtained from a Citizens Advice Bureau.

 The George in Rye recognise children as being 12 or under.
 Please be aware that individuals over 12 will be classed as adults and charged accordingly on arrival.

 Main Provisions of The Hotel Proprietors’ Act 1956

-The Act defines an hotel as “an establishment held out by the proprietor as offering food, drink and, if so required, sleeping accommodation, without special contract, to any traveller presenting himself who appears able and willing to pay reasonable sum for the services and facilities provided and who is in a fit state to be received.”
+The Act defines a hotel as “an establishment held out by the proprietor as offering food, drink and, if so required, sleeping accommodation, without a special contract, to any traveller presenting himself who appears able and willing to pay a reasonable sum for the services and facilities provided and who is in a fit state to be received.”

 Hotelier’s responsibility for guest’s property